neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 The left column (except for the top left key cell) contains station codes (stop_id) in order, exactly the order the rows will appear in the timetable.

+Except for special rows, each row should start with a station code.

 SPECIAL ROWS
 ------------
 A blank cell can be left in the left column to use a line for something other than station times, free-form.